 Can I bring a group?

 Volunteering at Mother Earth Farm is a great opportunity for business, civic, and school groups to work together while giving back to our community.
-Large group sizes can be accommodated.
+Group sizes up to 25 can be accommodated.
+If you have a larger group, we may be able to accommodate you.
+Please contact us to see if there are projects available.

 Is there a minimum age?